mzattera/v4j/docs/010/index.md

 # Methodology

 In this note I will show the result of several experiments.
-In each experiment, the text of the Voynich is split into two groups, for example the initial lines of paragraphs are in one group whilst the other lines are in the second group; the character distribution of the two groups is compared using a chi-squared test, if the test shows a statistically significative variation in character distribution, then each character is tested individually, to highlight a difference in distribution among the two groups.
+In each experiment, the text of the Voynich is split into two groups, for example the initial lines of paragraphs are in one group whilst the other lines are in the second group; the character distribution of the two groups is compared using a chi-squared test, if the test shows a statistically sigificant variation in character distribution, then each character is tested individually, to highlight a difference in distribution among the two groups.
 The experiments are done separately for each [cluster](../003); a concordance version of the text is used; only text appearing in paragraphs is considered (IVTFF locus type = P0 or P1).